juriad/advent2021/README.md

 The task would have been easy in a different language.
 Were this a work day, I would have not finished yet.

+## Day 5 - OSTRAJava

+Since it is a Sunday, I had a bit more time to fiddle with a - non traditional - language.
+OSTRAJava is a joke on a local dialect of Ostrava and the Java language.
+It is well documented, supported all use cases that I needed.
+Sometimes the errors from the compiler were hard to understand and missed reference to the origin of the error.
+Some features are not implemented: casts, multi-dimensional arrays, `if(bul)`.
+It however had a good enough file reading and number parsing function in its "standard library".
+Syntax was not a big problem when the compiler tells you for the millionth time that you missed `toz` or `pyco`.

+As with most of these tasks, you can solve them by brute forcing - just allocate sufficiently big array.
+The task would have been more interesting if the ranges were ints.
+The second part of the task was very expected and also easy to implement.

 # Lists

 ## Language pool